hackclub/hackclub/archive/brainstorming/dec-16-brainstorming.md

     - Adding Their Name to the GitHub Repo to a Names Doc
       - Pull Request
       - Add Name
-      - Utility crossposts to facebook "Blah name was just added"
+      - Utility crossposts to Facebook "Blah name was just added"
         - YEAHH!!!!
     - Posting a project
       - Easy